On 1 January 2021, the new Skilled Worker Visa will replace the current Tier 2 Skilled Worker migration route.

 Jobs that are not on the Shortage Occupation List will no longer require a Resident Labour Market Test.
 Unfortunately, the Home Office has, however, indicated that it might still include some advertising requirement.
 Breytenbachs are still awaiting the final rules in this regard.

-The Skilled Worker visa offers more flexibility to applicants.
+The new visa offers more flexibility to applicants.
 Certain characteristics will be tradeable.
 So, if you, for example, cannot fully meet one requirement, you can make up the requisite number of points from another requirement.
 As an example – if you cannot meet the Minimum Salary requirement, the points can be made up if the job is on the Shortage Occupation List etc.

 Partners and dependants can still apply to accompany the main visa holder.